johannessteu/docker-typo3neos/README.md

 ## Overview
 This docker provides a simple Installation for a fresh TYPO3 Neos instance.
-This docker installs a fresh new TYPO3 Neos 1.1.2 instance and imports the Demo Package.
+This docker installs a fresh new TYPO3 Neos instance and imports the Demo Package.
+You can choose wether to use a stable or the current master version

 ## Installation
 Right now the setup is really basic.
 All you need is a container to wrap your database and run this TYPO3 Neos docker